Hunter Biden's federal firearms case is opening after the jury is chosen

 The case against Hunter Biden stems from a period when, by his own public admission, he was addicted to crack.
 His descent followed the 2015 death of his brother from cancer.
 He bought and owned a gun for 11 days in October 2018 and indicated on the gun purchase form that he was not using drugs.

-If convicted, Hunter Biden faces up to 25 years in prison, though first-time offenders do not get anywhere near the maximum, and it’s unclear whether the judge would give him time behind bars.
+If convicted, Hunter Biden coud face up to 25 years in prison, though first-time offenders do not get anywhere near the maximum, and it’s unclear whether the judge would give him time behind bars.

+Trump is set to be sentenced on July 11 by Judge Juan M. Merchan, who raised the specter of jail time during the trial after the former president racked up thousands of dollars in fines for violating a gag order.

 Long reported from Washington.
 Associated Press writers Alanna Durkin Richer in Washington and Fatima Hussein aboard Air Force One contributed to this report.